rkaunismaa/NLP4HTML/README.md

 Nice!
 The yahoo scraping spider works just great!! ...
 Again, thanks to chatGPT for help!

 Hmmm ... noticing in the mostactive.jsonl file that a bunch of fields are empty ... gonna try working through fixing some of them.

+Nice! ... looks like they are now all working!

+I think the next scrapy spider will target something I have not looked at yet ...